 But German real estate companies warn that a rent cap would hit investment and even exacerbate the housing shortage problem as more people move into Germany's cities, the numbers of immigrants increase, and there are more single households.

 "Political leaders can influence supply and demand but they should stay out of setting prices (for rents)," said Thomas Zinnoecker, chief executive of real estate firm Gagfah said at a Reuters roundtable meeting in Berlin in May.

 In Berlin - where rents have stagnated for years due to high unemployment, patchy demand and limited building activity - the average rent is still strikingly low for a European capital.

-A 100-square meter apartment excluding utilities costs 554 euros ($730), according to city government figures released in May.
-That 554 euros would only be enough for a 42-square meter apartment in Madrid, 14 square meters in Paris and just 11 in London, according to website Global Property Guide.
+A 100-square metre apartment excluding utilities costs 554 euros ($730), according to city government figures released in May.
+That 554 euros would only be enough for a 42-square metre apartment in Madrid, 14 square metres in Paris and just 11 in London, according to website Global Property Guide.

 - Police seek motive in fatal Washington state school shooting

 - Two deputies killed, two others hurt in California shooting spree